PeachlifeAB/dotf2git/README.md

 ## Missing some dot files?

-Just add the file name to `whitelist.txt`
+Add a file name to the .whitelist file created for your computer on first run.
 If you think it should be included for everyone, please add an [issue](https://github.com/PeachlifeAB/dotf2git/issues/new/choose)